mosaicnetworks/babble/docs/usage.rst

 Finally, we can choose to run Babble with a database backend or only with an in-memory cache.
 With the ``store`` flag set, Babble will look for a database file in ``datadir``/babdger_db.
-If the file exists, the node will load the database and bootstrap itself to a state consistent with the database and it will be able to proceed with the consensus algorithm from there.
-If the file does not exist yet, it will be created and the node will start from a clean state.
+If the file exists, and the ``--boostrap`` flag is set, the node will load the database and bootstrap itself to a state consistent with the database and it will be able to proceed with the consensus algorithm from there.
+If the file does not exist yet, or the ``--bootstrap`` flag is not set, a new one will be created and the node will start from a clean state.

 Here is how the Docker demo starts Babble nodes together wth the Dummy